-An analysis of laser whitening showed that it activates bleaching chemicals in the same way as other light sources, and is not superior to any light source that excites the molecules will effectively lighten the teeth.
+An analysis of laser whitening showed that it activates bleaching chemicals in the same way as other light sources, and is not superior to any light source that excites the molecules that will effectively lighten the teeth.
 Some common methods utilize argon lasers, ion plasma lamps, and curling lights, which are aimed at activating the peroxide into a useful bleaching agent.
 If this is not accomplished, the light just acts as heat to the teeth.
-Laser treatments are more costly, but again, will not necessarily provide better results than through other methods.

 At-Home Teeth Bleaching

-Peroxide, in varying strengths, is the primary ingredient in the solutions used for teeth whitening, including over-the-counter strips, at-home tray use, and with Dr. Lazare’s in-office treatment.
+Peroxide, in varying strengths, is the primary ingredient in the solutions used for teeth whitening, including over-the-counter strips, at-home tray use, and Dr. Lazare’s in-office treatment.
 Some patients choose to have their teeth whitened by Dr. Lazare because the tray worn during the home application causes a gag reflex.
-Others grind or clench their teeth, which prevent a proper bleaching.
+Others grind or clench their teeth, which prevents proper bleaching.

-Two options are available to patients who choose to pursue teeth whitening at home: either custom-fitting trays for day, or for nightwear.
+Two options are available to patients who choose to pursue teeth whitening at home: either custom-fitting trays for day or nightwear.